flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

    ```

 6. Move any resource files from `ios/Assets` to `Sources/plugin_name_ios`
    (or a subdirectory).
-Then add them to your Package.swift if applicable.
+Then add them to your `Package.swift` file if
+   applicable.
    For more instructions, see
    [https://developer.apple.com/documentation/xcode/bundling-resources-with-a-swift-package](https://developer.apple.com/documentation/xcode/bundling-resources-with-a-swift-package).